WPI-LNL/django-easymde/README.md

 class Entry(models.Model):
     title = models.CharField(max_length=250, verbose_name=u'Title')
-    content = SimpleMDEField(verbose_name=u'mardown content')
+    content = EasyMDEField(verbose_name=u'mardown content')
 ```

-Note: The widget `SimpleMDEWidget` can also be used in forms on existing fields.
+Note: The widget `EasyMDEWidget` can also be used in forms on existing fields.

 # EasyMDE options
 EasyMDE options can be set in `settings.py`: